Nithur-M/work-from-anywhere/site-reliability-engineer-jobs.md

 <li>A willingness to be flexible and able to learn new things quickly</li>
 <li>Be inspired by the needs of fast-changing environments</li>
 <li>Happy to work within distributed teams</li>
-<li>Be passionate and familiarized about open-source, especially Ubuntu or Debian</li>
+<li>Be passionate and familiarized about open-source, especially Ubuntu or Debian<br></li>
-<li>There are multiple openings in APAC and Americas.
-A residence in one of those regions is required.<br></li>
 </ul>

 <h2>What we offer you</h2>
 <p>Your base pay will depend on various factors including your geographical location, level of experience, knowledge and skills.
+In addition to the benefits above, certain roles are also eligible for additional benefits and rewards including annual bonuses and sales incentives based on revenue or utilization.
 Our compensation philosophy is to ensure equity right across our global workforce.&nbsp;&nbsp;</p>
 <p>In addition to a competitive base pay, we provide all team members with additional benefits, which reflect our values and ideals.
-Please note that additional benefits may apply depending on the work location and, for more information on these, please ask in the later stages of the recruitment process.</p>
+Please note that additional benefits may apply depending on the work location and, for more information on these, you can ask in the later stages of the recruitment process.</p>
 <ul>
 <li>Fully remote working environment - we’ve been working remotely since 2004!</li>
 <li>Personal learning and development budget of 2,000USD per annum</li>